 The sales revenue and operating cash flow of the Group mainly do not depend on the change of market interest rates.
-The Group is exposed to the interest rate risk due to fluctuations of interest rates on bank loans (Note 17).
+The Group is exposed to the interest rate risk due to fluctuations of interest rates on bank loans (Note 14).
 The Group does not have significant interest-bearing assets.

-At 31 December 2019, if interest rates at that date had been 100 basis points higher/lower with all other variables held constant, profit before income tax for the year would have been RR 189,973 lower/higher (31 December 2018: RR 139,803 lower/higher), as a result of higher/lower interest expense on variable interest liabilities.
+At 31 December 2020, if interest rates at that date had been 100 basis points higher/lower with all other variables held constant, loss before income tax for the year would have been RR 148,621 higher/lower (31 December 2019: profit before income tax for the year would have been RR 189,973 lower/higher), as a result of higher/lower interest expense on variable interest liabilities.